alitariq4589/fpb-r9a02g021/README.md

 Then add following code in the main function before calling any task initialization.

+This file (alongwith everything it needs such as headers, assembly files) has to be added in the src directory instead of or `portable` directory, as the files included in that directory will be directly compiled by default by the compiler settings of e2 studio.

 ```
 /* Configure and enable the Machine Timer for FreeRTOS tick. */